xiix0/scam/README.md

-You have literary talent that you should take pains to develop.
+You'll wish that you had done some of the hard things when they were easier to do.